realbakari/Bakari-Mustafa-Site/press-kit.md

 # Press Kit

-Welcome to the official press kit for Bakari Mustafa.
-This page provides media resources, biography information, and high-resolution assets for journalists, podcasters, event organizers, and media professionals.
+This press kit provides media resources, biography information, and high-resolution assets for journalists, podcasters, event organizers, and media professionals.

 ## Quick Bio

 **Bakari Mustafa** is an African-born Australian entrepreneur, technologist, and former refugee based in Brisbane, Queensland.
-Currently serving on the leadership team at Networking African-Australians, he is dedicated to empowering African-Australian youth through education, leadership development, and community engagement.
+He serves on the leadership team at Networking African-Australians, supporting African-Australian youth through education, leadership development, and community engagement.

 ---